 |pinch||salt to taste|

-Dice tomatoes, onion and chilis.
+Dice tomatoes, onion and chiles.
 Mince garlic.
 Toss all ingredients and serve.